PhoenixErgo/phoenix-hodlcoin-contracts/hodlToken/contracts/bank_contract/README.md

-# Phoenix HodlERG: Fee Contract
+# Phoenix HodlToken: Bank Contract
 Below are the links to the respective documentation for the different versions of the contract.
 The most recent version will be the one currently in use.

 ## Versions